2015-2016 Season Announced

 Written by William Shakespeare and Directed by Cornel Gabara

-The University of Toledo Department of Theatre and Film proudly presents Shakespeare’s comedy Twelfth Night February 20-22 and February 27-March 1 in the UT Center for Performing Arts Center Theatre.
-Theatre faculty member Cornel Gabara will direct.
-His extensive experience acting in and directing Shakespearean plays, plus his great affection for the bard’s work, should guarantee an insightful and delightful performance.
+The University of Toledo Department of Theatre and Film presented Shakespeare’s comedy Twelfth Night in February in the UT Center for Performing Arts Center Theatre.

 A shipwrecked Viola, believing herself alone in the world, dresses as a man in order to earn a living.
 Humorous and inevitable complications arise when she falls in love with a man who doesn’t know she’s a woman, and a woman who thinks she’s a man falls for her.
 Gabara says the humor of the play reflects the timeless search for love and how appearances can be comically deceiving.